Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Matching Transmitters:

 This receiver can work with different transmitters.
-Such as model CP-3 (500 meters), or CB-3-2 (1000 meters) etc.
+Such as model CP-3 (500 meters), and CB-3-2 (1000 meters).

 Working Range: